Top Senior Home Security Systems

 Answer a few questions on Frontpoint's website to get a quote on the best system and plan for you.
 This process is slower than calling a representative.

-Brinks Smart Security equipment packages range in price from $199 to $699 with free shipping.
+Brinks Smart Security equipment packages range in price from $360 to $799 with free shipping5.
 All three systems include essential equipment, like a control panel and window and door sensors.
 Upper-tier packages add in extras like a doorbell camera and additional sensors.

-Monitoring for Brinks Smart Security equipment ranges from $39.99 to $50 per month.
+Monitoring for Brinks Smart Security equipment starts at $39.99 per month for the Essential Package, and goes up to $49.99 per month for the Ultimate Package.
 New customers must sign a 36-month contract.
 However, there is a 30-day trial period.
 If you’re not happy with the equipment, you can cancel the contract without incurring termination or restocking fees.

 Did You Know: Some homeowners insurers offer discounts of up to 20 percent if you have a professionally monitored home security system.
 Check with your insurance company for more info.

-Another option through Brinks is to pay $29 a month to have Brinks monitor your Nest Secure system.
-You can purchase this equipment from many different retailers like Lowe’s, Bed Bath & Beyond, or Kohls for $280+.
+Another option through Brinks is to pay $29.99 a month to have Brinks monitor your Nest Secure system.
+You can purchase this equipment from many retailers, such as Lowe’s, Bed Bath & Beyond, or Kohls for $280 or more.

 Call to speak with a Brinks home security representative.
 Get questions answered, products recommended and ask about current deals and promotions.